kmickeletto/fsm_rest_explr/README.md

 Access to the Supervisor via HTTPS

 ## Options
+For requests that fetch data from the API by Id, ex /phoenix/exportReport?reportIds=123456 you can add multiple Id's separated by commas.  /phoenix/exportReport?reportIds=123456,987654

 ### Options as exported variables
 You can export any of the following variables.